 Specialization Project • The Game Assembly

-A city simulation project built in TGE, focused on how NPCs react to needs, schedules, scarcity, and a changing world instead of following scripted behaviour.
+A colony simulation project built in TGE (The Game Assemblys custom C++ engine), focused on how NPCs react to needs, schedules, scarcity and a changing world instead of following scripted behaviour.

 Systems Programmer